-AuPairCare, the leading au pair agency that provides affordable, live-in child care services to American families, will be volunteering at the 29th Annual California Coastal Cleanup Day this coming Saturday, September 21.
+AuPairCare, the leading au pair agency that provides quality, live-in childcare services to American families, will be volunteering at the 29th Annual California Coastal Cleanup Day this coming Saturday, September 21.
 Au pairs, staff, and host families from across Northern California will be participating in five different clean-up events across the state.
 The events will take place from 9 a.m. to 12 noon and are open to the public.

 “This is our second year participating in the California Coastal Cleanup Day,” said Steven Courtney, AuPairCare regional manager for California.
 “We’re excited to lend a hand at the five Northern California locations, and look forward to working with other members of the community to make a difference during this time of funding cutbacks for public land maintenance in the Golden State.
 Our au pairs and host families care deeply about the environmental quality of their communities, and this event offers them the opportunity to leave California waterways cleaner than when they found them.”